Custom Carrier Card Flow

 PetaLinux BSP Alignment

 The SOM Starter Linux image is generated using the corresponding SOM variant multi-carrier card PetaLinux board support package (BSP).
-Developers creating applications on the Starter Kit are recommended to use this BSP as a baseline for their application development as it ensures kernel, Yocto project libraries, and baseline configuration alignment.
-The multi-carrier card BSP defines a minimalistic BSP that has the primary function of providing an application-agnostic operating system, and can be updated and configured dynamically at runtime.
+It is recommended that if you create applications on the Starter Kit, use this BSP as a baseline for your application development as it ensures kernel, Yocto project libraries, and baseline configuration alignment.
+The multi-carrier card BSP defines a minimalistic BSP that has the primary function of providing an application-agnostic operating system and can be updated and configured dynamically at runtime.

-In example carrier card projects, we have created a few board configuration files used by Vivado to create board related configurations.
-You will find a few different board files for the SOM itself - the differences between each SOM variants can be found here
+In example carrier card projects, a few board configuration files have been created used by Vivado to create board related configurations.
+You will find a few different board files for the SOM itself; the differences between each SOM variants can be found here.

 The following is a list of the supported board files related to SOM as of 2023.1.